TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/longest-increasing-subsequence/problem.md

 -   **Time Complexity**: `O(n log n)`
 -   **Space Complexity**: `O(n)`
 -   **Description**: This optimized approach uses dynamic programming combined with binary search.
-Instead of maintaining the `dp` array directly, we maintain a list `tails` where `tails[i]` is the smallest possible end value of an increasing subsequence of length `i+1`.
+Instead of maintaining the `dp` array directly, we maintain a list `tails` where `tails[i]` is the smallest possible end value of an increasing subsequence of length `i + 1`.
 This list is maintained in sorted order, and binary search is used to find the correct position to replace or extend the subsequence.
 -   **Algorithm**:

     1. Create an empty list `tails`.